TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-unity.md

 > com.android.build.api.transform.TransformException:java.util.zip.ZipException: duplicate entry: android/support/annotation/AnimRes.class See the Console for details.

 - If the build error log as above is generated, it indicates library conflict.
-- TOAST SDK was designed to have as few dependency libraries as possible, but it has a sole dependency on **com.android.support:support-annotations**.
+- NHN Cloud SDK was designed to have as few dependency libraries as possible, but it has a sole dependency on **com.android.support:support-annotations**.
 - If the support-annotations library exists as jar or aar file in the project, library conflict occurs.
 - To enable the build, check the version of support-annotations in jar or aar format and take action as follows.